-model despite the fact that policymakers' behavior is unchanged.
+In order to do so, we modify the benchmark model in a parsimonious way.
+We assume that during the crisis regime, the behavior of policymakers is unchanged with respect to the exchange-rate-targeting regime, whereas agents' beliefs about future policies experience the same change assumed in the benchmark model.
+This implies that the expectations of a default or of a switch to the fiscally-led regime present a discrete jump as in the benchmark model despite the fact that policymakers' behavior is unchanged.
 How should we interpret this scenario?
 In the benchmark model, agents become more pessimistic about long-run fiscal sustainability because of a change in the current fiscal stance.
-However, in reality agents' expectations about future fiscal developments can change even as a result of announcements, news, or political events, like a change in the ruling party.
+However, in reality, agents' expectations about future fiscal developments can change even as a result of announcements, news, or political events such as a change in the ruling party.
 Countries around the world present a plethora of such situations: A new party wins the elections and spreads jump to reflect markets' expectations about the policies that such party is expected to implement.

-Figure 3 revisits the benchmark simulation of Subsection 3.1 under these modified assumptions.
-The blue solid line corresponds to the benchmark case studied before.
-The orange dashed line considers the alternative scenario in which the crisis originates from a lack of confidence with respect to future fiscal behavior, without a change in current policymakers' behavior.
+Figure 3 revisits the benchmark simulation of subsection 2.1 under these modified assumptions.
+The solid line corresponds to the benchmark case studied before.
+The dashed line considers the alternative scenario in which the crisis originates from a lack of confidence with respect to future fiscal behavior, without a change in current policymakers' behavior.
 As in the benchmark case, entering the crisis determines a large jump in inflation and an immediate depreciation.
 The real exchange rate appreciates as a consequence of the high inflation.
 As in the benchmark case, the high spread and the contraction in real activity determine a large accumulation of debt.
-This is despite the fact that policymakers are in fact increasing the level of taxation as the debt-to-GDP ratio increases.
+This is despite the fact that policymakers are actually increasing the level of taxation as the debt-to-GDP ratio increases.
 Policymakers' actions are not enough to prevent the increase in debt, but they are able to prevent the explosive dynamics observed under the benchmark case.
 Thus, there is no acceleration in the downward spiral of large debt accumulation and stagflation dynamics.

-The fact that a crisis can arise from lack of confidence about long-run fiscal sustainability highlights the importance of policymakers' communication.
-The key mechanism is similar to what illustrated for the benchmark model: If agents start expecting that eventually a switch to a fiscally-led regime will be implemented to curb the fiscal burden, inflationary pressure arises today.
-In this situation, monetary policy interventions prevent a full depreciation of the nominal exchange rate causing a real appreciation and a recession.
+The fact that a crisis can arise from lack of confidence about longrun fiscal sustainability highlights the importance of policymakers' communication.
+The key mechanism is similar to what we illustrated for the benchmark model: If agents start expecting that a switch to a fiscally-led regime will be implemented eventually to curb the fiscal burden, inflationary pressure arises today.
+In this situation, monetarypolicy interventions prevent a full depreciation of the nominal exchange rate, thus causing a real appreciation and a recession.

 Interestingly, this exercise shows that an economy can end up in a situation in which debt keeps increasing despite the fact that stabilizing fiscal policies are in place.
 This is important because the level of taxation necessary to prevent accelerating increases in the debt-to-GDP ratio can become very large.
 In this model, there is no explicit feedback from the level of taxation to the switch to fiscally-led regime.
-But in reality, high levels of taxation might be politically unsustainable and lead to a switch to the fiscally-led regime, making the initial deterioration in confidence self-fulfilling.
+But in reality, high levels of taxation might be politically unsustainable and lead to a switch to the fiscally-led regime, thus making the initial deterioration in confidence self-fulfilling.